 Swifts in the tower

-Every summer swifts return to the UK after their long migration from Africa.
+Each spring, swifts return to the UK after their long migration from Africa.
 For years, the Museum tower has been a favourite nesting site.
-Our live camera reveals the nesting birds inside.

 The swifts’ nest boxes are well hidden, and accessing them involves a cramped climb to the very top of the tower.
 Our webcam reveals this hidden space, showing chicks growing each summer.
 Cameras have been installed in two of the nest boxes, and the images are streamed online from May to early September.